Mechanical Engineering

 The Program Educational Objectives for the Mechanical Engineering Program at USFQ are:

-1. Engineering Professionals: Graduates will apply their mechanical engineering training in professional practice, collaborate with multidisciplinary teams, and demonstrate commitment to ethics and social responsibility.
+- Engineering Professionals: Graduates will apply their mechanical engineering knowledge in professional practice, contributing within multidisciplinary teams; and demonstrating commitment to ethics and social responsibility.

-2. Leaders and Entrepreneurs: Graduates will demonstrate leadership and entrepreneurship to produce and implement engineering solutions.
+- Leaders and Entrepreneurs: Graduates will demonstrate leadership and entrepreneurship to develop and implement engineering solutions.

-3. Humanists: Graduates will contribute to the scientific, technological, and sustainable development of their communities by embracing the Liberal Arts philosophy.
+- Humanists: Graduates will contribute to the scientific, technological, and sustainable development of their communities, embracing the Liberal Arts philosophy.

-4. Continuous Learners: Graduates will seek improvement through professional training and development programs, graduate studies, and independent research.
+- Continuous Learners: Graduates will seek improvement through professional development programs, graduate studies, training, and independent research.

 Student Outcomes